Thanks for Subscribing!

-Botanical insecticides/fungicides Made from plants with pesticide qualities.
+These are made from plants with pesticidal qualities.
 These materials, while safer to the user and the environment than chemical pest controls, are very strong and should be used as a last resort.
-Used inappropriately, these stronger botanicals, like rotenone, pyrethrin and sabadilla, can cause more trouble than they relieve by upsetting your biological balance and triggering secondary pest outbreaks.
+Used inappropriately, these stronger botanicals (like rotenone, pyrethrin, and sabadilla) can cause more trouble by upsetting the biological balance and triggering secondary pest outbreaks.
 For severe situations they can be used on a temporary basis.
-Use respirator, protective clothing, follow label instructions exactly.

-Neem Oil Best used as a preventative or in low disease pressure situations for fungus problems.
-Use to control diseases such as powdery mildew, anthracnose, botrytis, rust, leaf spot, and flower blight.
+Neem oil is best as a preventative, or in low-disease-pressure situations, for fungus problems.
+Use it to control diseases such as powdery mildew, anthracnose, botrytis, rust, leaf spot, or flower blight.

-Mineral fungicides Generally considered acceptable for organic production, but should be used as a last resort.
+Generally considered acceptable for organic production, but should be used as a last resort.
 Other options are highly preferable to mineral-based fungicides because they do not harm beneficial microbial populations and leave soil’s “immune system” intact.
-If you do use mineral fungicides, follow the label to the letter.
-As some people are sensitive to sulfur and copper based materials, we recommend the use of respirator masks and protective clothing.
-Note that copper is alkaline with a tendency to accumulate in the soil, so minimize its use.
-Sulfur, on the other hand, is acidic and is assimilated by the plant and soil as a nutrient.
+As some people are sensitive to sulfur and copper-based materials, we especially recommend the use of respirator masks and protective clothing.
+Note that copper negatively affects the activity of microorganisms and earthworms, and it accumulates in the soil, so minimize its use.
+Sulfur, on the other hand, is assimilated by the plants and soil as a nutrient.

-Sulfur fungicides & miticides Sulfur is broad-spectrum with little detrimental environmental effects.
-Can be irritating to the eyes, ears, and nose during application, use protective clothing and masks.
-Used for the control of powdery mildew on grapes and other crops and is effective against most species of pest mites, brown rot, rust, and scab.
+Sulfur is broad-spectrum with little detrimental environmental effects.
+Can be irritating to the eyes, ears, and nose during application.
+Used for the control of powdery mildew on grapes and other crops, it is effective against most species of pest mites, brown rot, rust, and scab.
 Often used in the dormant season.

 Note to Certified Organic Farmers: While we do our best to stay current with product OMRI listings, be sure to check with your certifying organization for a current list of approved (or banned) products.